 ABSTRACT

 Two statistical approaches, weighted regression on time, discharge, and season (WRTDS) and generalized additive models (GAMs), have recently been used to evaluate water quality trends in estuaries.
 Both models have been used in similar contexts despite differences in statistical foundations and products.
 This study provided an empirical and qualitative comparison of both models using 29 years of data for two discrete time series of chlorophyll-a (chl-a) in the Patuxent River Estuary.
-Empirical descriptions of each model were based on predictive performance against the observed data and ability to reproduce flow-normalized trends with simulated data.
+Empirical descriptions of each model were based on predictive performance against the observed data, ability to reproduce flow-normalized trends with simulated data, and comparisons of performance with validation datasets.
 Between-model differences were apparent but minor and both models had comparable abilities to remove flow effects from simulated time series.
+Both models had similar abilities to predict observations when missing data were random, but GAMs were more precise when the missing data were in blocks.
 Trends from each model revealed distinct mainstem influences of the Chesapeake Bay with both models predicting a roughly 65% increase in chl-a over time in the lower estuary, whereas flow-normalized predictions for the upper estuary showed a more dynamic pattern, with a nearly 100% increase in chl-a in the last 10 years.
-Despite similar predictive abilities and conclusions of trends from each model, qualitative comparisons highlighted important differences in the statistical structure, available products, and characteristics of the data and desired analysis.
-The empirical and qualitative comparisons provided in this study can be used as guidance for choosing an appropriate method.
+Qualitative comparisons highlighted important differences in the statistical structure, available products, and characteristics of the data and desired analysis.

 KEY TERMS: estuaries, additive models, nutrients, Patuxent River Estuary, statistics, time series analysis, weighted regression